d3sandoval/playahead-site/README.md

 ---

-To test that the production build is working locally, you can run a local `serve` using the following command:
+To test that the production build is working locally, you can run a local `sirv` using the following command:

 ```bash
 npm start